praveek/launch.en/help/extension-dev/configuration.md

 ---
-title: Extension configuration
+title: Extension Configuration
-seo-title: Extension configuration
-description: Extension configuration
-seo-description: Extension configuration
+description: Learn how to configure an Adobe Experience Platform Launch extension to gather global settings from a user.
 ---

 # Extension configuration